Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 His fleet, and every soul within and around it had done exceptional work, today.
 In a material sense, they’d lost absolutely nothing except for expended ammunition.
 And they were going home with a fine prize, too: the *Apex of Virtue,* surrendered by her commanding officer, was quite a bounty.
 The mood among his captains and their crews, therefore, was high.

 Physically, the damage was minor at most.
 That ding to the armour would require *Myrmidon* to undergo repairs, but the plates were designed to evaporate and be replaced.
 She’d need a day in dock at most.
-The HEAT would need to go through their usual recovery cycle, but that was routine….physically.
+The HEAT would need to go through their usual recovery cycle, but that was routine... physically.

 Mentally, it was a different story.
 Even the Ten’Gewek were releasing their tensions with a hunting-chant and prayer.
 No monkeyplay, no exercise... they were *subdued.* The Humans were quiet, each man turned inwards to process in his own way.
 Some were helping their suit techs, others were cleaning their weapons.
 Warhorse was helping the new lad, Thompson, get started on his recovery regime early.
 None of them were saying more than was relevant to their self-appointed tasks.